 “Entry and mid-level technical writers may do well to figure out how to distinguish their voice from the AI voice and help their clients move up in the search engines and gain a following.”

-She also thinks that as long as new products and technologies develop, there is a need for human technical writers.
-While AI may generate content for older tech and products, new tech requires hard-to-find expertise available through a human.
+She also thinks that, as new products and technologies develop, there will always be a need for human technical writers.
+While AI may generate content for older tech and products, the latest tech requires hard-to-find expertise that only a human can provide.

-Furthermore, while AI is a great tool to develop first drafts, Jeanette thinks it may lead to spending insufficient time to find a unique angle, leading to generic technical content.
-And as we move forward and AI progresses, the need for that uniqueness and distinguished voice is going to increase.
+Furthermore, while AI is a great tool for developing first drafts, Jeanette thinks it may lead to spending insufficient time finding a unique angle, resulting in generic technical content.
+And as we move forward and AI advances, the need for that uniqueness and distinctive voice will increase.

-According to her, many companies use AI to come up with new terms for technological processes.
-However, human suggestions are often better than what AI comes up with.
+According to her, many companies use AI to develop new terms for technological processes.
+However, human suggestions are often better than what AI produces.

-Her belief is that technical writers need to update themselves on AI developments and advances, looking forward to “a cooperative relationship.”
+She believes that technical writers need to stay up to date on AI developments and advances, looking forward to “a cooperative relationship.”

 12. Jen Heller, Technical Writer at CuneXus & National Student Clearinghouse